qmk/qmk_firmware/docs/faq_debug.md

 ## Debugging {#debugging}

 Your keyboard will output debug information if you have `CONSOLE_ENABLE = yes` in your `rules.mk`.
 By default the output is very limited, but you can turn on debug mode to increase the amount of debug output.
-Use the `DB_TOGG` keycode in your keymap, use the [Command](features/command) feature to enable debug mode, or add the following code to your keymap.
+Use the `DB_TOGG` keycode in your keymap, use the [Command](features/command) feature to enable debug mode, or add the following code to your keymap:

 ```c
 void keyboard_post_init_user(void) {